itrm-team/ocean-tensorflowjs/README.md

-// create a new model training using the tensorflow functions
+// create a new model and train it using the tensorflow functions

 async  function  sample3() {
 	let  parser = new  MultilayerIOParser(2);